Jakus23/non/README.md

             Club
     Person
 ````
-This mindmap is cool.
-You should have already learned something about stakeholders (and about the _non laugauge_).
+This mind-map is cool.
+You should have already learned something about stakeholders (and about the _non_ language).

 There is no markdown or brackets required.
-You'll see all “Frames” are capitalised and there is no special characters.
-It is to keep things uniform for you to focus on the domain only.
+Capitalise the “Frames”, and no special characters.
+It will keep your code uniform, so that you can focus on the domain.

 Slot and default
 ----------------
-Each of these stakeholders should have “Slots” that can distingish one record from another.
+Each of these stakeholders should have “Slots” that can distinguish one record from another.
 Let's do “Person” as an example:
 ```
 Person
-    home lauguage: Engish
+    home language: English
     nationality: American
     first name: John
     birthdate: 1986-10-11